typesense/showcase-boolean-search-games/TUTORIAL.md

 ### Live Demo

 A live demo for this cookbook can be found [here](https://boolean-search-games.typesense.org/).
-The full demo features some additional functionality not covered here to reduce code complexity, like showing a list of demo commands and haveing an option to exclude a tag once it has been added.
+The full demo features some additional functionality not covered here to reduce code complexity, like showing a list of demo commands and having an option to exclude a tag once it has been added.

 ## Setup

-Before implementing any search logic we'll initialize the Typesense client and define the fields we want to search across, as well as some utility varables like fieldPriority and an array for the tags.
+Before implementing any search logic we'll initialize the Typesense client and define the fields we want to search across, as well as some utility variables like fieldPriority and an array for the tags.

 ```javascript
 // Initialize Typesense client